-Lawyer's office raid: Investigators can't be prevented from collecting evidence, says Court | Law-Order
+Lawyer's office raid: Investigators can't be prevented from collecting evidence, says court | Law-Order

 It also said expert opinion reflected that the ''target data'' can be stored/ copied/ retrieved in a pendrive/memory device without interference to other data stored in a hard disk.

-It further said as per the expert opinion if the hard disk was submitted in the forensic lab, the ''target data'' can be retrieved without any alteration to the metadata associated with ''target data'' and without creating any evidential vulnerabilities as the data will be retrieved forensically.
+It further said according to the expert opinion, if the hard disk was submitted in the forensic lab, the ''target data'' can be retrieved without any alteration to the metadata associated with ''target data'' and without creating any evidential vulnerabilities as the data will be retrieved forensically.

-''Also, it will not affect the data stored in the hard disk relating to other clients of the applicant (Pracha).
+''Also, it will not affect the data stored in the hard disk relating to other clients of the applicant (Pracha),” the court said.

-''Through the use of forensic tools, it is possible to safely segregate the ''target data'' from the other data without any interference/alteration while keeping its authenticity and integrity and at the same time ensuring the admissibility of the ''target data'' without evidential vulnerabilities,'' the court said.
+''Through the use of forensic tools, it is possible to safely segregate the 'target data' from the other data without any interference/alteration while keeping its authenticity and integrity and at the same time ensuring the admissibility of the ''target data'' without evidential vulnerabilities,'' it said.

 The court had earlier stayed the operation of search warrants issued against Pracha.